rachitnigam/rachitnigam.com/content/talk.md

 I will conclude by discussing next steps as well as the challenges with the complementary goal of designing programming abstractions for using accelerators.

-**Biography.** Rachit Nigam (he/him) is a PhD student at Cornell University and a visiting scholar at MIT working on new programming systems for designing and using hardware accelerators.
+**Biography.** Rachit Nigam (he/him) is an incoming Assistant Professor at the Massachusetts Institute of Technology working on new programming systems for designing and using hardware accelerators.
-His research is supported by a Jane Street Fellowship and has been adopted by broad open-source communities such as the [LLVM CIRCT](https://circt.llvm.org) project and by industrial teams at Google and Jane Street.
+His reserach has resulted in several open-source tools ([Calyx][], [Filament][]) which have been adopted by large industrial projects such as [LLVM CIRCT][circt] and influenced the design of systems such as [Google's XLS project][xls] and [Jane Street's HardCaml language][hardcaml].
 Rachit is the founder of [PLTea](https://pltea.github.io/), a virtual, worldwide organization for people interested in programming languages.

 **Headshot**.
 [Click here for link](/img/headshot.png).